-The Society Program continues a series of lectures which focus on the craftspeople, decorative arts, collections and collecting.
-As the Society Program coincides with the third Sunday of the month, admission to the museum is free.
-The Lecture Series combines the Sunday afternoon programs with Thursday morning Coffee Hours.
+The Society Program continued a series of lectures focusing on craftspeople, decorative arts, collections and collecting.
 Future talks will feature a lecture on Roan’s Auction and the highlights of its decades-long auctioneering and a fascinating lecture on forensic gemology by Gary Smith.
 The lecture series is generously sponsored by the Woodcock Foundation for the Appreciation of the Arts.